i-am-phi/photon-platform/pages/02.mission/article.md

 mermaid: true
 ---

+Provide
-Provide an integrated suite of tools for the development, publishing and management of complex content
+- an integrated suite of open-source tools
+- for the development, publishing and management
+- of complex hierarchical content
+- and the instructions that bring it to light

-Extensible Knowledge Base
+Extensible Customizable Archive
+Of Information and Instructions

+An instrument for creation

 ===

+# STRUCTURE • LOGIC • STYLE

 > I want my ideas to come to fruition as easily as breathing